-While that can seem a pretty unimpactful rule, it does actually have practical implications.
+And while that can seem a pretty unimpactful rule, it does actually have practical implications.
 Logan Sargeant‘s place in F1 for 2023 could’ve come down to the Super Licence point he earned for driving 100km in FP2 at the 2022 Sao Paulo GP.

 And it was interesting to compare the various successes and failures over the season too – newly crowned IndyCar champion Alex Palou really impressed when given his chance by McLaren.
-For 2023, expect to see appearances ramp up in the closing stages of the season, after no team chose to use a rookie before the summer break.

 Felipe Drugovich – Aston Martin

 The reigning F2 champion replaced Lance Stroll for FP1 at the Italian GP – which actually turned out to be a pretty unhelpful deal for the Canadian when his Aston Martin packed up just a few minutes into Friday afternoon.

 The team’s run plan focussed on the medium tyres and Drugovich was alright, but just alright.
 Predictably he was slower than Fernando Alonso and probably didn’t show much that’ll turn the heads of any other teams, but equally didn’t make any major errors.

 That script flipped in Abu Dhabi though, when the Brazilian took Alonso‘s seat.
 He finished the session a stunning second ahead of Lance Stroll and heavyweights like Carlos Sainz and Oscar Piastri, less than three-tenths behind FP1 leader George Russell.